 - 1 lime, juiced

-- Toppings such as sour cream, green onion, and cheese (optional)
+- Toppings such as sour cream, green onion, diced avocado and shredded cheese (optional)

 Instructions

-- Remove about 1 ½ cups of the chili and puree in a blender.
-Add back to the chili pot.
-(Alternatively you could use an immersion blender to break up some of the beans in the pot.)
-Stir in the corn, hominy, and lime juice.
+- After the chili is done cooking, stir in the corn, and lime juice.
 Cook for another few minutes to heat the corn.
 Serve and top with any desired toppings.

 Notes